Infinite Jest: Les Assassins des Fauteuils Rollents

 Les Assassins des Fauteuils Rollents (A.F.R.), the Wheelchair Assassins, are a Québécois separatist group.
 (The use of "rollents" where "roulants" would be correct is in keeping with other erroneous French words and phrases in the novel.)
 They are one of many such groups that developed after the United States coerced Canada and Mexico into joining the Organization of North American Nations (O.N.A.N.), but the A.F.R. is the most deadly and extremist.

-While other separatist groups are willing to settle for nationhood, the A.F.R. wants Canada to secede from O.N.A.N. and to reject the United States' forced gift of its polluted "Great Concavity" (or, Hal and Orin speculate, is pretending that those are its goals to put pressure on Canada to let Quebec secede).
+Other separatist groups are willing to settle for nationhood, but the A.F.R. wants Canada to secede from O.N.A.N. and reject the United States' forced gift of its polluted "Great Concavity" (or, Hal and Orin speculate, is pretending that those are its goals to put pressure on Canada to let Quebec secede).
 The A.F.R. seeks the master copy of Infinite Jest as a terrorist weapon to achieve its goals.
-The A.F.R. has its roots in a childhood game in which miners' sons would line up alongside a train track and compete to be the last to jump across the path of an oncoming train, a game in which many were killed or rendered legless (the group's wheelchair-bound members all lost their legs in this way).
+The A.F.R. has its roots in a childhood game in which miners' sons lined up alongside a train track and competed to be the last to jump across the path of an oncoming train, a game in which many were killed or rendered legless (the group's wheelchair-using members all lost their legs this way).

 Only one miner's son ever (disgracefully) failed to jump—Bernard Wayne, who may be related to E.T.A.'s John Wayne.
 Québécoise Avril's liaisons with John Wayne, and with A.F.R.'s Guillaume DuPlessis and Luria Perec, suggest that Avril may have ties to the A.F.R. as well.
 There is also evidence linking E.T.A. prorector Thierry Poutrincourt to the group.